Somatic psychology: Techniques

 Somatic therapy techniques are commonly used to treat cases like Post-traumatic stress disorder (PTSD), and complex post-traumatic stress disorder.
 Failed prior therapy techniques enforced the need for more sophisticated ways of caring for the condition, through which Cognitive Behavioural Somatic Therapy was introduced.

 Somatic Experiencing (SE) is used as such a treatment for PTSD.
 It focuses on interoceptive, kinesthetic, and proprioceptive experiences, which can resolve symptoms of chronic and traumatic stress.
 This bottom-up process focuses on the psycho-physiological consequences of the traumatic event and aims to recalibrate the dysregulation of the bodily responses in an indirect way.

 This technique aims to help regulate cognition and body, and is therefore powerful in addressing clinical dissociative disorders.
 Such sensorimotor techniques are often versatile and highly individual, created and adjusted for the patient, ranging in differing physical movements targeting the patient's weak point in an effort to build self-awareness and self-regulation.
 Such bottom-up movements stimulate self-awareness and self-regulation, like dance, breathing, and even a full-body workout depending on the individual's condition and need.

+Tension and Trauma Releasing Exercises (TRE) is a related body-based approach in which a structured sequence of physical exercises is used to induce involuntary neurogenic tremors, proposed by its developer as a mechanism for discharging accumulated physiological stress and restoring autonomic regulation.

 Combining somatic psychology with group therapy can be effective for attachment disorders, transference impasse, and trauma.
 Incorporating somatic components through sensory awareness and movement of the body, is most effective for patients who experienced physiological trauma.
 Teaching body awareness through monitoring physiological responses or behaviors, achieves or improves self-regulation, stabilization and a close connection to themselves or others.